vinaydhegde/testdriven-site/_posts/2017-06-16-01-part3-react-router.markdown

 ), document.getElementById('root'))
 ```

 Let's add a new component to use for the route.
-Add a new file called *About.jsx* to "src":
+Add a new file called *About.jsx* to "components":

 ```javascript
 import React from 'react';